djdd87/SynoAI/README.md

   * Ensure your user has permission to the Surveillance Station application
 * 106: Connection time out
 * 107: Multiple login detected

+#### DeepStack

+* DeepStackAI: Failed to call API with HTTP status code 'Forbidden'
+  * Ensure that you have enabled VISION-DETECTION and correctly spelled it